In Sharpest Rebuke, US Calls Turkey’s Clashes With Syrian Kurds ‘Unacceptable’

 The U.S. long insisted that Turkey’s own fight with the PKK was well-founded, given its real threat to Turkish security services.
 But Washington maintained that Syrian Kurdish militants are focused on fighting against ISIS and pose no threat to Turkey.
 A well-circulated video, however, showed Kurdish forces targeted a Turkish tank, killing one Turkish soldier.
 That incident reinforced Turkey’s determination to move forward in eliminating the Kurdish forces from the Manbij area.

-On Monday, President Erdogan said in statement that his country does not distinguish between terrorist organizations and it is determined to take measures both at home and neighboring countries.
+On Monday, President Erdogan said in a statement that his country does not distinguish between terrorist organizations and it is determined to take measures both at home and neighboring countries.
 He claimed that the Jarablus operation was kicked off in cooperation with the anti-ISIS coalition and that the military operation in Syria will “continue until Daesh, PKK and its Syrian offshoot YPG terror groups are no longer threats to our citizens.”
 Daesh is the Arabic acronym of ISIS.

 Turkey declared that Euphrates river as the final line Kurds could advance toward the West.
 After Kurdish-led rebels liberated Manbij earlier this month, a town that sits between two Kurdish territories close to the Turkish border, Washington and Ankara asked them to go back to east of the river.
 European Union Minister Omer Celik said on Monday that Turkey will fight against Kurdish forces if they are still stationed in the west bank of Euphrates.